kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 ### Layer 4: Longitudinal drift monitoring

 Because the loop operates across sessions, single-session observation is insufficient.
 Drift monitoring requires comparison across interaction history: logging of reasoning provenance, periodic review of framing shifts, and structured self-assessment at intervals longer than a single session.
 The Loop Sensitivity Audit, proposed in section 8, operationalises this.

+Longitudinal monitoring necessarily involves collection of interaction data over time.
+Deployment of this layer in organisational contexts must be balanced against user privacy.
+Monitoring should be conducted on aggregated or anonymised interaction patterns where possible, with explicit disclosure to users, and governed by data minimisation principles consistent with applicable regulation.
+Privacy-preserving cognitive security is not optional: a monitoring layer that creates new privacy risks while mitigating cognitive ones trades one vulnerability class for another.

 ---